Here's a list of the most common mistakes people make when visiting Canada. Don't let any of these pitfalls ruin your next vacation!

 05 of 08

-You can use your debit cards and credit cards in Canada but like travelling with your cell phone, educate yourself on what extra charges you may incur by your cards in a foreign country.
+You can use your debit cards and credit cards in Canada but like traveling with your cell phone, educate yourself on what extra charges you may incur by your cards in a foreign country.
 For example, when you withdraw money using your debit card, you may not only pay a transaction fee, but also an exchange rate fee.

 06 of 08

-Visit only Cities
+Visit Only Cities

 As nice as the big cities like Vancouver, Toronto and Montreal are in Canada, much of what makes Canada such a special place is found outside city limits in small towns and the countryside.
 Historic hamlets, fishing villages, First Nations reserves, animal sanctuaries, lakes and protected backcountry, mountains and more are just some of the discoveries that are often less than an hour away from a big metropolis.